cyclus/recycle/CONTRIBUTING.rst

 Releases
 ========

-If you are going through a release of Cyclus and Cycamore, check out the release procedure notes `here
+If you are going through a release of Cyclus and Recycle, check out the release procedure notes `here
 <https://github.com/cyclus/cyclus/blob/master/doc/release_procedure.rst>`_ and
 on the `website <http://fuelcycle.org/cep/cep3.html>`_.